sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 ### Use a deployment script to apply your image

 Run a script to create partitions and apply your image.
-We'll use walkthrough-deploy.bat in _USB-B_\deployment to do this for us.
+We'll use applyimage.bat in _USB-B_\deployment to do this for us.

 Important: As of Windows 10, version 1607, the Recovery partition must be the next partition after the Windows partition.
 This ensures that winre.wim can be kept up-to-date during life of the device.

 On your reference PC:

-1. In WinPE, run walkthroughdeploy.bat from the USB-B\deployment folder, specifying the image you want to deploy:
+1. In WinPE, run applyimage.bat.bat from the USB-B\deployment folder, specifying the image you want to deploy:
     ```
-    E:\Deployment\walkthrough-deploy.bat E:\images\basicimage.wim
+    E:\Deployment\applyimage.bat E:\images\basicimage.wim
     ```
     **Note:** There are several pauses in the script.
 You will be prompted Y/N for the Apply operation if this is Compact OS deployment.